 Jurnal Mangifera Edu is a peer-reviewed journal.
-This journal follows guidelines from Committee on Publication Ethics (COPE) facing all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the Editor-in-Chief, the Editorial Board, the peer-reviewer and the publisher (biology aducation department of FKIP Universitas Wiralodra).
-Jurnal Mangifera Edu are dedicated to following best practices on ethical matters, errors and retractions.
-The prevention of publication malpractice is one of the important responsibilities of the editorial board.
+This journal follows guidelines from the Committee on Publication Ethics (COPE) facing all aspects of publication ethics and, in particular, how to handle cases of research and publication misconduct.
+This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the Editor-in-Chief, the Editorial Board, the peer-reviewer and the publisher (Universitas Wiralodra).
+Jurnal Mangifera Edu is dedicated to following best practices on ethical matters, errors, and retractions.
+The prevention of publication malpractice is one of the essential responsibilities of the editorial board.
 Any kind of unethical behavior is not acceptable, and the journals do not tolerate plagiarism in any form.

-Jurnal Mangifera Edu adapts COPE to meet high quality standard of ethics for publisher, editors, authors, and reviewers.
+Jurnal Mangifera Edu adapts COPE to meet a high-quality standard of ethics for publishers, editors, authors, and reviewers.
 As an essential issue, publication ethics needs to be explained clearly to improve the quality of the research worldwide.
-In this part, we explain the standard for editors, authors, and reviewers.
-Publisher don’t have right to interfere with the integrity of the contents and only support to publish in timely manner.
+In this part, we describe the standard for editors, authors, and reviewers.
+Publisher doesn’t have the right to interfere with the integrity of the contents and only support to publish in a timely manner.

 - Based on the review report of the editorial review board, the editor can accept, reject, or request modifications to the manuscript.

-- Editors should be responsible for every articles published in Jurnal Mangifera Edu
+- Editors should be responsible for every article published in Jurnal Mangifera Edu

 - The editors may communicate with other editors or reviewers in making the final decision.